 Using strings to produce my installations depicts this very life on a balance.
 Thereby, reassessing the frailty of life with the use of strings as a source of life to the suspended artworks.

 — Ngozi-Omeje Ezema

-These art works were configured using clay balls, clay rings, strings and savaged sandals, taken from her immediate environment, which were used to accentuate her place in a socio-cultural context.
-These artworks are paradoxes of hope and despair, depicting how strength is drawn from pain and disappointment, and establishing dialog between the two concepts.
+Her works of art are configured with globular clay units, clay rings, clay leaves, strings and savaged flip flops from her environment, using them to accentuate her place in her immediate socio-cultural context.
+These artworks are paradox of hope and despair, depicting how strength is drawn from pain and disappointment, thereby dialoguing between the two concepts.